readbeyond/aeneas/README.md

 * Automated detection of audio head/tail
 * MFCC and DTW computed as Python C extensions to reduce the processing time
 * On Linux, `espeak` called via a Python C extension for faster audio synthesis
+* Output an HTML file (from `finetuneas` project) for fine tuning the sync map manually

 ## Limitations and Missing Features